toolateralus/VM/VM/computer.utils/home/tutorials/commands.md

 // our js engine doesn't manage the scope of variables when you run a script, and this means that variables defined with 'let' and 'const' will also be treated as global if this step isn't taken, so as to not create memory leaks/lack of garbage collection in the OS's main js engine, it's advised to just wrap the script in a body. this is due to the way we are using the engine, not the engine itself.

-// this applies to the command line and the interactive environment, which are both always running through the cmd prompts.
+// this applies to the command Line and the interactive environment, which are both always running through the cmd prompts.

 {
 	print('hello world command:');